mishraak/Fall16-Team28/README.md

 sudo java ProjectLogs
 ```

-Note that you need sudo command because you dont have permission as a normal user to write in /var/log.
+**Note**

-If you don't have sudo access, change the path of log file in ProjectLogs.java as well as filebeat.yml in
+You need sudo command because you dont have permission as a normal user to write in /var/log.
-docker-elk/filebeat/config folder.
+If you do not have sudo access, then change location of file generated to ~/iis.log in java code, mounted volume in docker-compose for logstash part and also in filebeat paths at the beginning.

-Simply download docker-elk folder somewhere on your machine and run command
+Finally, simply download docker-elk folder somewhere on your machine and run command

 ```
 docker-compose run --build
 ```

 from that folder.
 This command will automatically fetch required images and run docker containers.

-fnow your app will start listening on localhost:3000/elk_dashboard.
+Your app will start listening on localhost:3000/elk_dashboard, as you can check in the logs.

-Now check the browser.
+Check the browser.
 Username and pwd is "admin" and "admin".

 Enjoy!!!